 Numerous certificates and ranks may facilitate employment, but will be of no use to anyone at the end of a day if the customer is not satisfied with the result.

 This quality may seem like some kind of abstract idea that is often thoughtlessly included in a CV.
 In actual fact, this is not the case in the IT industry.

-As we mentioned above, software development is largely based on teamwork, which means that stress resistance here manifests itself in a different form:
+As we mentioned above, all the processes in software development companies are largely based on teamwork, which means that stress resistance here manifests itself in a different form:

 - Wrong decisions may occur, and it does not matter whether it is a mistake of one person or a shared misstep: most likely, everyone will be involved in solving the problem and pulling the team out of the fire.
 And this entails pressure over deadlines and quality, and — most importantly — the understanding that it is you, who is responsible for the whole situation.
 Such internal psychological pressure is very distressing, and can significantly reduce motivation and even lead to a rapid burnout.

 - Developers are often in charge of the business-critical tasks and products that sometimes affect the lives of millions of people.
 Therefore, there will be no second chance to release a quality product.
 Let's make an analogy with the Olympics: it is impossible to postpone their start date, even if someone did not have time to "finish the code" — such projects are also common for IT.
 Understanding the scope and consequences of one's actions could be intimidating and quite difficult for many to bear, but it can also manifest itself in a denial of one's responsibility.